vasi/bootstrappable-distros/distros/GnomeOS.md

 Date: 2025-06-18

-Build time: About one day
+Build time: About one day with i7-9750H

 ### Testing process